What is Rheumatoid Arthritis

 - Do regular, gentle exercise.
 This can strengthen the muscles around your joints and lessen fatigue.

 Rheumatoid arthritis is a lifelong disease and comes back if treatment stops.
 It’s important to see your doctor as soon as symptoms begin.
 The earlier you start the treatment, the better your outcome.
-Some of the damage from Rheumatoid Arthritis is irreversible, so finding the disease and treating it early is very important.
+Some of the damage from Rheumatoid Arthritis is irreversible, so finding the disease and treating it early is significant.